Ayushomega14/Furniture-Store-With-Gui-using-Python/README.md

 - Adding features such as sales analytics, inventory forecasting, and employee performance tracking.
 - Integrating online payment options and order tracking for improved customer convenience.
 - Enhancing the GUI with modern design principles and responsive layouts for a better user experience.
-- Implementing data backup and recovery mechanisms to ensure data integrity and continuity of operations.
+- Implementing data backup and recovery mechanisms to ensure data integrity and continuity of operation.

 ## Contributors